 HOW TO: Build a Bog Filter

 Bog filtration is one of the best filtration systems for your pond.
-It requires some extra space, but provides a very high level of filtration with minimal maintenance once installed.
+It requires some extra space, but it also provides a very high level of filtration with minimal maintenance.
 It is all natural and can be made to look as though it was created by Mother Nature within your pond’s surroundings.

-Here is a step by step with pictures from our bog filtration we installed in our Koi Pond.
+Here is a step by step with pictures from our bog filtration we installed in one of our Koi Ponds.

-1. First step is to calculate the size of your bog needed.
+1. The first step is to calculate the size of your bog.
 We recommend you size as much as 30% of your pond’s surface area into your Bog.
-For example, if you have a 10X10 pond…that would be 100 sq ft.
-With that size pond, you would build a 30 sq ft bog.
+For instance, if you have a 10X10 pond (100 square feet,) you would build a 30 square foot bog.

-2. The bog should be 12” deep…make sure you plan the elevation properly to get the spillway you are looking for.
+2. The bog should be 12” deep, and make sure you plan the elevation properly to get the spillway you are looking for.

 3. Build your walls, making sure you focus on making a LEVEL bog garden.
-If you use a liner for your bog, also take into account that the liner will need protection so lay underlayment or felt/carpet, etc down first to protect it.
+If you use a liner for your bog, also take into account that the liner will need protection, so lay underlayment or felt/carpet, down first to protect it.

 6. Turn on your pump and test your elevations and set up.
 You should have 1-2 inches of water moving above your gravel bed.
 Now you are ready for plants.

-7. Annual maintence on your part will be to trim your plants and make sure they are not overgrowing their space.
-You will ocassionally need to thin out your plants and clean your gravel…this could be every other year or it could be every 5 years, depending on how large your bog is in relationship to you pond and water quality.
-This by far is one of the lowest maintenance filtration systems you can put on your pond and it is all natural.
+Annual maintenance will be to trim your plants and make sure they are not overgrowing their space.
+You will ocassionally need to thin out your plants and clean your gravel.
+This could be every other year or it could be every 5 years, depending on how large your bog is in relationship to your pond and water quality.
+This is by far one of the lowest maintenance filtration systems you can put on your pond and is all natural.